Editor's note: Story was updated April 11. See clarification at end of the story.

 Buerkle responded in a letter to Pruitt that the EPA “undoubtedly has the authority to regulate” CO emissions.
 “EPA’s primacy in this area is one reason I voted against our proposed rule,” she wrote.
 The letters and emails were previously reported by ProPublica and The Washington Post.

-At the time, Democratic appointees still were in the majority at CPSC, so there remained a chance that a federal standard might pass.
-In consultation with Bracewell, GOP Congressmen Jim Sensenbrenner and Sean Duffy–both from Wisconsin districts that are home to generator manufacturers–submitted a budget rider to delay CPSC action until the industry could complete revisions to its voluntary standard.
-The rider did not pass, but became moot as the PGMA moved quickly to finalize its standard.
+At the time, with three Democrats still the majority, there remained a chance that a federal standard might pass.
+In consultation with Bracewell, GOP Congressmen Jim Sensenbrenner and Sean Duffy–both from Wisconsin districts that are home to generator manufacturers–submitted a budget rider to delay action by the commission until the industry could complete revisions to its voluntary standard.
+The rider did not pass, but became moot as the manufacturers’ group moved quickly to finalize its standard.

 Still, another risk loomed.
-Underwriters Laboratories (UL), the testing and certification firm, had convened its own task force to develop a voluntary standard.
-The UL proposal called for both lower CO emissions and automatic shutoffs because, as UL put it, ”both safeguards are important steps to help improve portable generator safety.”
+Underwriters Laboratories, the testing and certification firm, had convened its own task force to develop a voluntary standard.
+Its proposal called for both lower CO emissions and automatic shutoffs because, as the firm put it, “both safeguards are important steps to help improve portable generator safety.”

-Since some retailers might prefer to stock generators meeting the UL standard, it could take sales away from manufacturers who only complied with the PGMA standard.
+Since some retailers might prefer to stock generators meeting the Underwriters Laboratories standard, it could take sales away from models that only met the industry standard.

-In an email exchange with Buerkle, made public here for the first time, Wischstadt, the PGMA president, complained that a CPSC engineer who was a member of the UL task force appeared to be advocating that other members support the UL proposal.
+In an email exchange with Buerkle, made public here for the first time, Wischstadt, the president of the manufacturers’ group, complained that a CPSC engineer who was a member of the Underwriters Laboratories task force appeared to be advocating that other members support its proposal.

 Buerkle seemed sympathetic.
 She told Wischstadt that she would be “addressing the issue within the Agency regarding staff’s very narrow approach to a solution to this problem.”
 She added: “If there is anything more that you might think of and/or I can assist with, please let me know.

 That same month, commissioners Robinson and Kaye sent a letter to major retailers, urging them to stock generators with new safety features that would soon be coming out.
 Robinson forwarded a draft of the letter to Buerkle, hoping she would sign.
-Buerkle declined, but let Wischstadt know what Robinson was up to.
+Buerkle declined, but let Wischstadt of the manufacturers’ group know what Robinson was up to.

 “I am going to forward you a letter that Commissioner Robinson wants to send out,” her email to Wischstadt said.
 “I am attempting to discourage her…I will share with Ed as well,” she wrote, apparently referring to Krenik.

-Still hoping to defeat the proposed UL standard, PGMA sought help from an unusual quarter.
+Still hoping to defeat the proposed Underwriters Laboratories standard, the generator manufacturers sought help from an unusual quarter.
 Commissioner Joseph Mohorovic left in October, 2017, to work for Dentons, a big law and lobbying firm.
 A year earlier, Mohorovic had been one of the four commissioners voting to advance a requirement of lower emitting engines.
-Now the PGMA retained him to contact UL panel members to urge no votes.
-Ethics rules would have barred Mohorovic from lobbying the CPSC, but a guidance letter provided by agency ethics officials confirmed his right to lobby UL.
+Now the manufacturers’ group retained him to contact members of the Underwriters Laboratories panel to urge no votes.
+Ethics rules would have barred Mohorovic from lobbying the CPSC, but a guidance letter provided by agency ethics officials confirmed his right to lobby the panel.

 Nonetheless, his efforts failed.
-The UL standard got the necessary votes and was approved in January, 2018.
+The Underwriters Laboratories standard got the necessary votes and was approved in January, 2018.